amirghedira/RentManager-RestAPI-MySQL-/readme.md

 I will begin with the basic packages:

 ## nodemon:
- This packages allow you to restart the server whenever you save your code, but also you can create with it environment variables, you can add a file called nodemon.json and you add your environment variables such as your database credential.
+ These packages allow you to restart the server whenever you save your code, but also you can create with it environment variables, you can add a file called nodemon.json and you add your environment variables such as your database credential.

 link: [https://www.npmjs.com/package/nodemon](https://www.npmjs.com/package/nodemon)
 ## express: